 - Who is purchasing the most in the company?

-Here is an example of spend trend:
+Here is an example of a spending trend:

 With the month-to-month trend, you can assess your monthly averages and identify any anomalies that deviate from the averages.